Thinkwise/docs/docs/sf/unit_test.md

 After selecting the correct object and logic type a unit test can be created.
 A title and description can be filled as well as if the unit test should succeed or not, with the *Should abort* checkbox.
 After saving, parameters can be added.

 A distinction is made between input and output parameters.
-Thhe output parameters will be checked after the unit test has been executed.
+The output parameters will be checked after the unit test has been executed.
 In addition, the expected messages can be specified.
 These will also be checked after performing a unit test.

 The *Overview* tab page shows an overview of all unit tests for the selected project version.
 By selecting one or multiple rows the unit tests can be executed.